Jeffreybekker/LittleLemon/README.md

 ```
 http://127.0.0.1:8000/auth/token/login/
 ```
-*note: it takes 'username' en 'password' as content that you want to send in the body of the request*
+*Note: it takes 'username' en 'password' as content that you want to send in the body of the request.*

 <table>
 	<thead>